 This switch causes any external tables to be backed up as if they were normal (non-external) tables.
-When this backup file is used to restore a database, the tables that were external in the original database will now be normal tables.
+When this backup file is restored, the tables that were external in the original database will now be normal tables.

 2.2.3. -E[XPAND]